riffomonas/RR_R25_2014/research_plan.md

 the letters of support).
 This will serve to help us develop the modules as well as  disseminate the modules.
-* Utilize our connections within the American Society for Microbiology to advertise advertise the module through *Microbe* magazine and in workshop offerings at the society's General Meetings in 2016 and 2017 (see letter of support from ASM).
+* Utilize our connections within the American Society for Microbiology to advertise the module through *Microbe* magazine and in workshop offerings at the society's General Meetings in 2016 and 2017 (see letter of support from ASM).